Cultural Business

 Applications can be submitted as text, audio or video file using the online form.

-If you have any access requirements and would like this information in a different format, or to apply in a different way please get in touch. if there are potential barriers to your participation you would like to discuss, please email us on info@curatedplace.com and we will happily offer support.
+If you have any access requirements and would like this information in a different format, or to apply in a different way, please get in touch.
+If there are potential barriers to your participation you would like to discuss, please email us on info@curatedplace.com and we will happily offer support.

 -